 How Do I Know If My Pet Is Sick or in Pain?

 As pet owners, we want nothing more than to ensure our furry companions are healthy and happy.
-However, since pets can’t verbally tell us when they’re feeling unwell or in pain, it’s crucial to recognize the signs that indicate something might be wrong.
-Understanding your pet’s normal behavior, appearance, and habits is key to identifying when something is off.
-In this article, we will discuss the most common signs of illness or pain in pets and when it’s time to consult a veterinarian.
+However, since pets can't verbally tell us when they're feeling unwell or in pain, it's crucial to recognize the signs your pet is sick before the situation worsens.
+Understanding your pet's normal behavior, appearance, and habits is key to identifying when something is off.
+In this article, we'll cover the most common pet pain symptoms, sick dog signs, and sick cat symptoms — and when it's time to call your veterinarian.

 1. Changes in Behavior